kiranbhusalusha-bit/CMPN202-Operating-Systems/week3.md

 ## 10. Conclusion

 Using command-line tools, Week 3 offers useful insights into Linux process management and system performance behavior.
 A baseline understanding of system behavior is developed through the observation of ongoing programs, CPU load, memory consumption, and disk activity.
 Trade-off Reflection (LO5): While snapshot tools like ps and uptime are lighter but offer less continuous insight, real-time monitoring tools like top offer instantaneous observation of CPU and memory activity but may somewhat raise system overhead.
 In order to balance accuracy with little performance impact, a combination of both approaches was selected for this baseline stage.
 By allowing for the intelligent interpretation of system metrics, this knowledge facilitates subsequent performance testing, optimization, and security analysis.
-By enabling the evaluation of security and performance trade-offs using quantitative data rather than conjecture, this baseline analysis supports LO5 and permits meaningful performance comparison in subsequent weeks.
+By enabling the evaluation of security and performance trade-offs using quantitative data rather than conjecture, this baseline analysis supports LO5 and permits meaningful performance comparison in subsequent weeks.Trade-off Reflection (LO5): Snapshot tools such as ps and uptime provide low-overhead visibility into system state but lack temporal depth, whereas real-time tools like top offer continuous insight at the cost of minor monitoring overhead.
+Selecting an appropriate balance between these tools is essential to minimise observer effect while maintaining analytical accuracy.

 ---